Pradeep18102003/Credit_Card_Fraud_detection/README.md

 - **Gradient Boosting**: **97.12%**

 ## 🖥️ Computation Constraints
-Due to **hardware limitations**, the project structure and scripts are complete but **full model training and evaluation on large datasets were not performed locally**.
-However, the code is optimized for execution on higher-compute environments (e.g., Google Colab, Kaggle Notebooks).
+Due to **hardware limitations**, only the Jupyter Notebook is fully implemented while the modular Python scripts (`src/components`) remain empty.
+The project is structured to be easily scalable on higher-compute environments (e.g., Google Colab, Kaggle Notebooks).

 ## 🚀 How to Run the Project